 For a listing of gender-neutral restrooms on campus, please view our interactive map.

 If a roommate/suitemate cancels their housing or moves out of the room for any reason, the remaining roommate(s) must identify a new roommate to fill the vacancy.
 Columbia Housing defines the time allocated to find a new roommate.
 This window of time will vary depending on the time of year and the status of the housing waitlist.
 Typically, a resident will be allowed a minimum of 24 hours, but not more than one week to identify another eligible roommate.
 If another roommate is not identified within that time frame, the room reverts to a same-sex assignment, to be filled by Housing.

 The standard room transfer process applies to all residents, whether or not students are participating in Open Housing.
 Please visit the Transfer or Exchange of Assignment section of the Guide to Living for more information on this process.

 It is a student’s choice to tell their parents or guardian about the decision to live in an Open Housing arrangement.
-As with all housing decisions, Columbia Housing and the Office of Residential Programs encourage students to talk with their parent(s) or guardian about their housing choices.
+As with all housing decisions, Columbia Housing and the Office of Residential Life encourage students to talk with their parent(s) or guardian about their housing choices.
 Columbia Housing does not notify parents about the residential choices of students.